mir-group/phoebe/doc/sphinx/source/tutorials/thermalCondOfMetals.rst

 Step 1: Electronic Thermal Conductivity Calculation
 ----------------------------------------------------

-First, we do the straightforward step -- we need to calculate :math:`\kappa_{el}`.
+First, we do the straightforward step -- we need to calculate :math:`\kappa_{e}`.
 This can be done as in the :ref:`calculateElTransport` step of the electron Wannier transport tutorial.
 All of the variables we will use are described in that tutorial, so be sure to look over what is written there.

 Then, run the following Phoebe input file, which can be found in `examples/Cu/3.transport/electronTransport.in`::